minzhih/MountainMadness/README.md

 * cowplot:  install.packages('cowplot')

 After the Library install, the data will be auto-connect to the finance database.
 The forecast system will analyze the next possible price of the stock.
-* You will be about to use:
+* You will be able to use:
   * http://127.0.0.1:5961  (or you localhost: )

   Also can be access to our demo page: